igrmk/igrmkcv/README.md

 without fully meeting my needs.
 The result is a streamlined, non-customizable class.
 If you require more flexibility, the best approach would be to fork the project and develop your own version.
+The following CV has been compiled from the `/examples/igrmk.tex` file.

 ![CV](https://github.com/igrmk/igrmkcv/releases/latest/download/igrmk.png)